code-iai/ROSIntegration/README.md

 # ROSIntegration Plugin for Unreal Engine 4
-This plugin adds ROS Support to your Unreal Engine Project.
-It is designed to be used on different common Platforms.
+This plugin adds ROS support to your Unreal Engine Project.
+It is designed to be used on different common platforms.
+Currently, Windows and Linux are directly supported.

 The connection to the ROS world will be accomplished through http://wiki.ros.org/rosbridge_suite and https://github.com/sanic/rosbridge2cpp